Age Discrimination Attorneys in Boise, ID

 Federal and state law forbid age discrimination when it comes to any aspect of employment including: hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.
 The ADEA is the federal law applicable to age discrimination claims.
 The Idaho Human Rights Act provides the basis for state law claims of age discrimination in employment.

-If you believe you have been a victim of age discrimination in employment, you should act promptly to pursue any claim as the time for filing such claims is limited.
+If you believe you have been a victim of age discrimination in the workplace, you should act promptly to pursue any claim as the time for filing such claims is limited.
 Claims for age discrimination under the ADEA and/or under the Idaho Human Rights Act must first be filed with the Idaho Human Rights Commission before such claims can be pursued in Court.
+Contact the experienced age discrimination attorneys at Rossman Law Group, so we can expertly navigate you through the legal process and help you receive the most favorable legal remedy.